 Urinary tract infection in women - self-care

-Most urinary tract infections (UTI) are caused by bacteria that enter the urethra and travel to the bladder.
-This can lead to infection, most commonly in the bladder itself.
+Most urinary tract infections (UTIs) are caused by bacteria that enter the urethra and travel to the bladder.
+This can lead to infection.
+Most often the infection occurs in the bladder itself.
 At times, the infection can spread to the kidneys.

 Common symptoms include: